-In October 2018, the IASB issued amendments to IAS 37 Provisions, Contingent Liabilities and Contingent Assets to clarify what costs an entity considers in assessing whether a contract is onerous.
+IAS 37 Provisions, Contingent Liabilities and Contingent Assets has been amended to clarify what costs an entity considers in assessing whether a contract is onerous.
 The amendment specifies that the cost of fulfilling a contract comprises of the incremental or allocated costs that relate directly to the fulfillment of the contract.
 Adoption of the amendment is in effect for annual periods beginning on or after January 1, 2022.